omgmog/talk-cardboctober/talk.md

 ## What have
 ## I learned?

+^ So now that Cardboctober is over, what have I taken away from the experience?

 ---
 ## Doing something<br>every day for a<br>month is hard

+^ Doing something every day is hard.

 ---
 ## I've learned so much about VR and 3D